trentlarson/endorser-ch/README.md

 - if there's already a response JWT & message then a new one might not show
 - load more than just today's confirmations
+- retrieve dates as full ISO dates (eg for confirmations), not dates without timestamp
 - ensure JWT subject is not used by back-end
 - reject confirmations on my own claims?
 - bug when a claim is duplicated